Felix Morrow: SWP, WP

 The American Trotskyist movement underwent a complicated series of debates and splits in the 1930s: The CLA merged with the Workers Party of the United States in 1934, which then party dissolved into the Socialist Party of America in 1936.
-Shortly after, the Trostkyist faction of SPA (including Morrow) split to form the Socialist Workers Party (SWP).
+Shortly after, the Trotskyist faction of SPA (including Morrow) split to form the Socialist Workers Party (SWP).

 From 1940, Morrow served as editor of the SWP's paper The Militant, and its theoretical journal "Fourth International."
 In 1945 he was displaced by E R Frank (Bert Cochran) on the maneuvers of James P. Cannon and the SWP majority who opposed his views on perspectives for European Trotskyists at the mid-war point.

 Morrow was one of 18 SWP leaders, including the party's National Secretary, James P. Cannon, imprisoned under the Smith Act during the Second World War, receiving a 16-month sentence. (see Smith Act).

 In 1943 he formed a faction, with Albert Goldman which challenged the SWP's "orthodox" catastrophic perspective.
 Morrow and Goldman projected the likelihood of a prolonged period of bourgeois democracy in western Europe and emphasised the need for democratic and transitional demands against the maximalism advocated by the majority.
 Although he was expelled from the SWP in 1946 for "unauthorised collaboration" with Shachtman's Workers Party, he did not join Shachtman, and drifted out of left-wing politics.